 CAITLIN: He’s rude, he’s not cruel.
 He’s rude to her, and she’s rude back.

-CAITLIN: The part where she’s trying to convince him to let her go with her and he’s like, you know, he’s doing this whole thing like, “Oh well, maybe you should pay me with your body.”
-And eventually she just stands and she looks at him, looks him in the eye, she’s like, “I’ve want you, Hak.”
+CAITLIN: The part where she’s trying to convince him to let her go with him and he’s like, you know, he’s doing this whole thing like, “Oh well, maybe you should pay me with your body.”
+And eventually she just stands and she looks at him, looks him in the eye, she’s like, “I want you, Hak.”

 GABRIELLA: Yeah, that was a good moment.

-CAITLIN: And hee just sits down on the ground, it’s like, “Oh he’s turned on by this, huh.”
+CAITLIN: And he just sits down on the ground.
+It’s like, “Oh, he’s turned on by this, huh.”
 He is turned on by Yona bossing him around.

 GABRIELLA: I think I follow a bunch of Haks on Twitter.

 PETER: Yeah, I don’t… You definitely get that a lot.
-I’ve seen that a lot in shoujo where he gruff dude is just like, when you just kinda step back and think about it, they’re just fucking abusive.
-But I think he’s just kind of a very short and mostly it just comes off as him trying not to act like he has the hots for her, which is pretty obvious.
-They basically said he does already, so that’s just kind of his way of maintaining his distance and it’s kind of just a back-and-forth that they’re very familiar with and neither one has a problem with.
+I’ve seen that a lot in shoujo where Gruff Dude is just like, when you step back and think about it, they’re just fucking abusive.
+But I think he’s just kind of very short and mostly it comes off as him trying not to act like he has the hots for her, which is pretty obvious.
+They basically said he does already, so that’s just his way of maintaining his distance and it’s kind of just a back-and-forth that they’re very familiar with and neither one has a problem with.